rafamel/themelier/README.md

 # Themelier

-Easy to personalize syntax and UI meta theme for VSCode with awesome out-of-the-box presets
+Easy to personalize syntax and UI meta theme / theme editor for VSCode, with awesome out-of-the-box presets

 ## This extension is under active development and NOT READY FOR USE